 Kim Firmston warps young minds in her Reality is Optional Creative Kids’ Programming, atWordsWorth Writing Camp and through the ACS Dramantics Theatre Camp.
 Her short story, “Life Before War”, was short listed in the 2008 CBC Literary Award and published in FreeFall Magazine.
 Her children’s plays (many of which were co-written with children) have been produced across North America and as far away as the UK and Egypt.
 Kim is dedicated to sharing writing with children of all ages including those not able to write yet and promoting youth who wish to make it their career.

-Lori Hahnel is the author of two novels, Love Minus Zero (Oberon, 2008) and After You’ve Gone (Thistledown, 2014), as well as a story collection, Nothing Sacred (Thistledown, 2009), which shortlisted for an Alberta Literary Award.
-Her work has been published in over forty journals in North America, Australia and the U.K.; her credits include CBC Radio, The Fiddlehead, Joyland and The Saturday Evening Post.
-Lori teaches creative writing at Mount Royal University as well as AWCS and is currently on the board of the Writers’ Guild of Alberta.
+Lori Hahnel is the author of the novels Love Minus Zero and After You’ve Gone as well as a story collection, Nothing Sacred, which shortlisted for an Alberta Literary Award.
+A new collection of short fiction, Vermin: Stories, is forthcoming from Enfield & Wizenty in Fall 2020.
+Lori’s work has been published widely in journals in North America, Australia and the U.K.; her credits include CBC Radio, The Fiddlehead, Joyland and The Saturday Evening Post.

 Vivian Hansen is poet and creative nonfiction writer.
 She teaches creative writing with the University of Calgary, Mount Royal University and the Alexandra Writers Centre.
 She has two chapbooks: Never Call It Bird – the Melodies of AIDS, and Angel Alley – the Victims of Jack the Ripper.
 Her first full length book Leylines of My Flesh came out in 2002.
 A Bitter Mood of Clouds (2013) chronicles the life and times of Arne Petersen, a transgender Dane who received sex reassignment in Denmark in 1953.
 A Tincture of Sunlight is forthcoming with Frontenac in 2017.